Applications are no longer being accepted for

 - Build on current student skills and enhance independence skills for students transitioning to post-secondary education

 - Available at no cost to eligible students currently enrolled in 9th, 10th, 11th or 12th grade in the 2019-2020 school year who anticipate attending a two/four year college or technical/trade school after graduation from high school *charges may apply to out-of-state students

 - Focus areas include: daily living activities, travel skills, self-advocacy and networking skills, career awareness, social skills and enhancing access technology skills

 - Students reside at Penn State University in a dormitory, sharing a room with another student, and eat at a campus dining hall

 - Orientation and mobility instruction to enhance necessary independent travel skills

 - Adaptive sports and team building activities

-- Development of self-advocacy skills, social skills and teambuilding
+- Development of self-advocacy skills and social skills

 - Career exploration to define students’ vocational direction